 The Bottom Line

-The Canon PowerShot A800 definitely has some drawbacks, primarily that its autofocus and response times are very slow.
+I found in my Canon PowerShot A800 review that this model definitely has some drawbacks, primarily that its autofocus and response times are very slow.
 Shot to shot delays are especially bothersome, as you'll see the "busy" message appear on the LCD screen between shots for far too long.

 Even though the autofocus is slow, it is pretty sharp.
 And, as with most Canon cameras, image quality is pretty good.

 However, the overall camera's performance is poor enough that you'll probably want to spend a bit more for a better camera, such as the PowerShot A2200.

 - Completely automatic, very easy to use

 - Uses AA batteries, which is handy when traveling

 - Autofocus is sharp most of the time

 - A800 has slow response times, even for a budget-priced camera

 - Colors seem to be dull, especially with indoor photos